 Recommend content based on the real-time history that the users have generated.
 Note that the same model is used but the input data can change and grow.

-If we infinitely reduce how often we do batch processing, we’ll effectively have stream (real-time) processing since the features will always be up-to-date.
+If we infinitely reduce the time between each batch processing event, we’ll effectively have stream (real-time) processing since the features will always be up-to-date.

-While we have the option to use batch / streaming features and serve batch / real-time predictions, we've kept the model completely unchanged.
+So far, while we have the option to use batch / streaming features and serve batch / real-time predictions, we've kept the model fixed.
 This, however, is another decision that we have to make depending on the use case and what our infrastructure allows for.

 The traditional approach is to train our models offline and then deploy them to inference.
 We may periodically retrain them offline as new data becomes labeled, validated, etc. and deploy them after evaluation.
-We may also retrain them if we discover an issue during monitoring such as drift.
+We may also expedite retraining if we discover an issue during monitoring such as drift.

 - ✅ don't need to worry about provisioning resources for compute since it happens offline.